geodesymiami/2021-Kirishima/configs/README.md

-## Configuration files for InSAR processing and geodetic modeling
+## Configuration files for InSAR processing

 ### 1. InSAR Stack Processing with ISCE/stripmapStack (the whole track) ###